DanielleQuinn/RBarMUN/index.md

 We'll be talking about how to use {dplyr} to quickly subset and summarise data using an easy-to-read pipeline approach.
 If you need to answer questions like "What was the average value recorded in each location?", "What if we omit specific records?", or "How does this change across years?", then {dplyr} is a tool you need to learn!

-To get the most of the tutorial, please come with a charged computer.

-Stick around after the tutorial for a co-working session with your R friends until 7:30 pm!
 ### Data Visualization with {ggplot2}
 *October 28, 2019*
 *Location:* The Breezeway, 5:30-6:30